 - Professional details: your place of work, job title, professional qualifications, training and experience;

-- Dates of meetings you attend WCTU and any notes made;
+- Dates of WCTU meetings you attend (in person, or via telephone/video conference, and any notes made;

 Special Category Data:

-WCTU may hold and collect your personal data in a number of ways, for example:
+WCTU may collect and hold your personal data in a number of ways, for example:

 - From information provided to us by yourself when contacting WCTU;

-- Through communication to or from you by telephone, email, or via the website.
+- Through communication from you (for example by telephone, email, letter, or via the website).
 For example, when you call to make enquiries about WCTU or when you are raising concerns.